Clinical Pharmacology for Varubi

 Distribution

 Rolapitant was highly protein bound to human plasma (99.8%).
-The volume of distribution (Vd) was 392 L in healthy subjects following a single intravenous dose of 166.5 mg rolapitant.
 The apparent volume of distribution (Vd/F) following a single oral dose of 180 mg rolapitant was 460 L in healthy subjects.
 The large Vd indicated an extensive tissue distribution of rolapitant.
 In a population pharmacokinetic analysis of oral rolapitant, the Vd/F was 387 L in cancer patients.

 Elimination

-Following single intravenous doses (18 to 180 mg) and single oral doses (4.5 to 180 mg) of rolapitant, the mean terminal half-life (t1/2) of rolapitant ranged from 138 to 205 hours and 169 to 183 hours (approximately 7 days), respectively, and was independent of dose.
+Following single oral doses (4.5 to 180 mg) of rolapitant, the mean terminal half-life (t1/2) of rolapitant ranged from 169 to 183 hours (approximately 7 days), and was independent of dose.
 In a population pharmacokinetic analysis, the apparent total clearance (CL/F) of oral rolapitant was 0.96 L/hour in cancer patients.
-The total clearance following intravenous administration of 166.5 mg rolapitant in healthy subjects was 1.65 L/hour.

 Metabolism

 Rolapitant is metabolized primarily by CYP3A4 to form a major active metabolite, M19 (C4-pyrrolidine-hydroxylated rolapitant).
-In a mass balance study, the metabolite M19 was the major circulating metabolite.
-The formation of M19 was significantly delayed with the median Tmax of 120 hours (range: 24-168 hours) with Cmax of 183 ng/mL.
+In a mass balance study, the metabolite M19 was determined to be the major circulating metabolite.
+The rate of formation of M19 was relatively slow, resulting in the delayed median Tmax of 120 hours (range: 24 to 168 hours) with Cmax of 183 ng/mL.
 The mean half-life of M19 was 158 hours.

 The exposure ratio of M19 to rolapitant was approximately 50% in plasma.